nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 	   2683.pts-0.ip-172-31-7-6	(02/09/21 19:41:19)	(Detached)
      1 Socket in /run/screen/S-ubuntu.
     ```
+!!!
+Note
+    Typing `ls` on the original terminal shows you only one screen ID because you have one screen (i.e. browser window) with two screen tabs.
+You can open another screen window by typing `screen` into the original terminal.

 You can use the screen id to reconnect to your screen.
 Like this: